 Sarah is studying the factors that influence and motivate female students and African American students in Mississippi to enroll and persist in computing majors, specifically:

 influence them to enroll?; Which stakeholders influence these students in their decision-making process?; What programs are effective in impacting their persistence on the computing pathway?

 Sarah's belief in servant leadership is evidenced through her service activities.
 Through her work in building the Mississippi Alliance for Women in Computing, she is a co-founder of CodeMS.
 She is the Director of the GenCyber program at MSU and the Bulldog Bytes program.
-In addition to professional related service, Sarah is active in the Bernard Romans Chapter of the Daughters of the American Revolution through which she provides civic service to the local community.
-She is also a member and Vice President of the Golden Triangle Kennel Club of Mississippi.
+In addition to professional related service, Sarah is active in the Bernard Romans Chapter of the Daughters of the American Revolution and the Lowndes County MS Pioneer Society.
+She is member of the Pace Society of America, and currently serves as Vice President of the Golden Triangle Kennel Club of Mississippi.